 In any team there are individuals with specific tasks—wide receiver, goalie, catcher, and so on.
 The same can apply to your security team.
-If your organization is large or covers several regions you will of assigned different individuals, groups, or levels, separate elements of the organization’s security plan.
+If your organization is large or covers several regions you will have assigned different individuals, groups, or levels, to cover separate elements of the organization’s security plan.
 For example, a local event might be handled by the nearest operator and a security officer onsite.
 If the event escalates the security may move ‘up’ a tier and involve the regional office, and in the unlikely event that the threat escalates even further, it may be necessary to involve the global team.
 None of this should be decided on the fly.
 Part of building resilience is deciding well ahead of time who is going to be responsible for what in any given scenario.

 To build resilience in your operation you need to address three key issues:

 - Decide on the parameters for local and centralized monitoring